-7. Land and Water Conservation Fund lands and facilities (Land and Water Conservation Fund Act).
-Status: None.
+7. Land and Water Conservation Fund lands and facilities (Land and Water Conservation Fund Act): There are no Land and Water Conservation Fund lands and facilities in the project area; no such lands or facilities would be affected by this project.